Alert

 Review the supported job search discharge (C888) report, if available.

-Document the conversation in a file note (Contact/Claimant) and attach to the case planning line (CPL).
+Document the discussion in a file note (Contact/Claimant).

 Expand all